 We sell our products to retailers, including sporting goods and specialty retailers, as well as direct to consumers.
-A significant deterioration in the financial condition of our major customers could have a material adverse effect on our sales and profitability.
+A significant deterioration in the financial condition of our major customers, including, without limitation, Recreational Equipment, Inc. (REI), would have a material adverse effect on our sales and profitability.
 We regularly monitor and evaluate the credit status of our customers and attempt to adjust sales terms as appropriate.
 Despite these efforts, a bankruptcy filing by a key customer could have a material adverse effect on our business, results of operations, and financial condition.